ashishv120/memory-utilization/README.md

 # memory-utilization
-This is a DevOps-Project to check the utilization of the memory management for Disk usage, Ram usage, CPU usage.
+This is project is used to check the utilization of the memory management for Disk usage, Ram usage, CPU usage.